Karnei Hittin National Park - battle site and views

 The Battle of Hattin

 The Kurdish leader Saladin had been planning this battle for many years.
-The Crusader Kingdom of Jerusalem had lasted for almost 90 years because of the inability of Muslim leaders to coordinate.
-However, by force, bribery and persuasion, Saladin united the Muslim princes, and in 1187 CE he assembled an army of 12,000 cavalry men and 30,000 volunteers to confront the Crusaders.
-The Crusaders had no option but to also gather their forces from throughout their kingdom and they assembled an army of 1,200 knights and 18,000 infantry.
-This was the largest Crusader force ever assembled, although it was heavily outnumbered.
+The Crusader Kingdom of Jerusalem had lasted for almost 90 years because of the inability of Muslim leaders to coordinate any opposition.
+By force, bribery and persuasion, Saladin united the Muslim princes and in 1187 CE assembled an army of 12,000 cavalry men and 30,000 volunteers to confront the Crusaders.
+The Crusaders had no option but to also gather their forces from throughout their kingdom, and they assembled an army of 1,200 knights and 18,000 infantry.
+It was the largest Crusader force ever assembled, but still heavily outnumbered.

-The Crusader army assembled in the Crusader city of Saffuriya (now known as Tzipori).
-This was close to Nazareth and had a Crusader fortress.
+The Crusader army assembled in the Crusader city of Saffuriya (now known as Tzipori), where they had a fortress.
 Saladin’s strategy was to induce the Crusader forces to leave Saffuriya and advance into the open countryside.
-He therefore besieged the Crusader fortress in Tiberias, on the eastern outskirts of the Christian kingdom, where a wife of one the Crusader leaders was living.
+He therefore besieged the Crusader fortress in Tiberias, on the eastern outskirts of the Christian kingdom, where a wife of one of the Crusader leaders was living.
 Her husband Raymond of Tripoli urged the other leaders to remain in Saffuriya, but King Guy was persuaded that this would be cowardly and the Crusader forces left the city and advanced towards Tiberias.
 They had fallen into the trap Saladin had prepared for them.

-Following this defeat, Jerusalem surrendered, as did most of the Crusader fortresses throughout the country since they had inadequate forces to defend them.
-There were only two knights left in Jerusalem.
+Following this defeat, the Crusaders in Jerusalem surrendered, as did most of the Crusader fortresses throughout the country as they had inadequate forces to defend them.
+There were only two knights left in Jerusalem, for example.

-A Third Crusade was attempted by the Christians between 1189 to 1192 under the leadership of Richard Lionheart, but he was unable to capture Jerusalem and reestablish the Kingdom of Jerusalem.
-Nevertheless, he was able to maintain Acre and Jaffa and establish a Christian state along the Mediterranean coast; this would last for 100 years.
+A Third Crusade was attempted by the Christians between 1189 to 1192 under the leadership of Richard the Lionheart, but he was unable to capture Jerusalem and reestablish the Kingdom of Jerusalem.
+However, he was able to reconquer Acre and Jaffa and establish a Christian state along the Mediterranean coast.
+This would last for 100 years before being conquered by the Mamlukes.

-For a short YouTube movie about the Battle of Hattin and its atmospherics click here:
+For a short YouTube movie about the Battle of Hattin and to appreciate its atmospherics click here:

 THE HIKE :